wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 <a name="FoldingLanguages_1" />
 #### Folding & Languages

 For a comparison analysis, enabling folding (`-f`) applies the available folding to tokens for computing Near Match Stats and detecting potential bad collisions.
-Default folding (`./compare_counts/langdata/default.txt`) is always available, and additional folding can be specified in a language-specific config (e.g., `./compare_counts/langdata/russian.txt`).
+Default folding (`./compare_counts/langdata/default.txt`) is normally available, and additional folding can be specified in a language-specific config (e.g., `./compare_counts/langdata/russian.txt`).

 So, with folding enabled, *léo* being merged with *Leo* is no longer a potential bad collision because the difference is gone after default folding.
 Note that the folding specified in the default config is intentionally incomplete as all of it has been manually added.
 If ICU folding or some other change causes an unexpected collision I don't want to miss it because I was using the same or a similar library for folding here.

 Additional language configs can be supplied.
-Use `-d` to specify the directory and `-l` to specify a comma-separated list, though usually only one language is needed. (**NB:** "default" is always loaded.)
+Use `-d` to specify the directory and `-l` to specify a comma-separated list of languages, though usually only one language is needed. (**NB:** "default" is normally loaded, but it can be disabled by specifying "-default" with `-l`; see Serbian example under **Folding across character sets** below.)
 To specify that `compare_counts/langdata/russian.txt` should be loaded, use `-d compare_counts/langdata -l russian`.
 All language config files should end in `.txt`.
 Note that `-d compare_counts/langdata` is the default, so if you don't move that directory, you should only need `-l`.

 Additional folding, such as Cyrillic Ё/ё to Е/е, or stress accent to nothing can be specified in a language config file.